 R. Anthony Reese, Copyrightable Subject Matter in the "Next Great Copyright Act", 29 Berkeley Tech.
 L. J. 1489 (2015).

+This Article draws on experience under the 1909 and 1976 Copyright Acts to offer lessons for drafting a new statute’s subject matter provisions.
 Most importantly, Congress should expressly and exhaustively enumerate in the statute all of the categories of subject matter that it intends to protect.
-Congress should not delegate authority to the courts or the Copyright Office to find other, unenumerated categories of subject matter copyrightable.
-In the past, Congress appears to have left open the possibility that subject matter not enumerated in the statute — such as, for example, perfume under the 1976 Act— might nevertheless be copyrightable, either by writing a statute (the 1909 Act) that could be read to protect every type of authorship that the Constitution authorizes Congress to protect or by indicating (in the 1976 Act) that the statutory list of categories of copyrightable subject matter is nonexhaustive.
-The Next Great Copyright Act should reject both approaches.
+Congress should not delegate authority to courts or the Copyright Office to find other, unenumerated categories of subject matter copyrightable.
+In the past, Congress appears to have left open the possibility that subject matter not identified in the statute — such as, for example, perfume — might nevertheless be copyrightable.
+This Article argues that a revised copyright act should reject that approach.